tillitis/tkey-verification/README.md

 3. Retrieve signer public key from the device under verification.
 4. Ask signer to sign a random challenge.
-5. Verify the signature of the random challenge with the retrieved public key to make sure signing works and the device proves that it has the corresponding private key.
+5. Verify the signature of the random challenge with the retrieved public key to let the device prove that it has the corresponding private key.
 6. Ask signer for a digest of the firmware binary (in ROM).
 Consult the internal firmware database to verify that the TKey, according to its hardware revision, is running the expected firmware.
 7. Sign a message consisting of the UDI, firmware digest, and signer public key, with a vendor signature.
-8. Publish the UDI, the tag of the signer program used, the hash digest of the binary of the same signer program, the vendor signature, and the timestamp when signature was made.
+8. Publish the [Verification file](#verification-file), which includes the UDI, the tag and digest of the signer program used, the vendor signature, and the timestamp when signature was made.

 ### Verifying

 1. Retrieve the UDI from the device under verification.
-2. Get the vendor signature and signer tag and digest for this UDI.
+2. Get the [Verification file](#verification-file) with the vendor signature, signer tag and digest for this UDI.
-3. Run the signer with the same tag and hash on the device under verification.
+3. Run the signer with the same tag and digest on the device under verification.
 4. Retrive the signer public key.
 5. Ask signer to sign a random challenge.
-6. Verify the signature of the random challenge with the signer public key thus proving that device under verification has access to the corresponding private key.
+6. Verify the signature of the random challenge with the signer public key thus proving that the device under verification has access to the corresponding private key.
-7. Ask signer for a hash digest of the firmware binary (in ROM).
+7. Ask signer for a digest of the firmware binary (in ROM).
 Consult the internal firmware database to verify that the TKey, according to its hardware revision, is running the expected firmware.
-8. Recreate the message of UDI, firmware digest, signer public key.
+8. Recreate the message of UDI, firmware digest and signer public key.
    Verify the vendor signature of the message, thus proving that the UDI, the firmware, and this private/public key pair was the same during vendor signing.

 Note that the exact same signer binary that was used for producing the signer signature during provisioning *must* be used when verifying it.
-If a different signer is used then the device public key will not match even if the TKey is the same.
-A verifier must check the "tag" and "hash" field and complain if it does not have a signer binary built from this tag, and with the same hash digest.
+If a different signer is used then the device private/public key will not match, even if the TKey is the same.
+A verifier must check the "hash" field and complain if it does not have a signer binary with the same digest.

 ## Building tkey-verification